InstantMain/cyberstart-docs/challenges/headquarters/level-08/hidra.md

 For example, FTP login details to the gang's main server!
 One small issue: they mention the address and the username but not the password.
 See if you can find a way in.

+**Tip:** Find the password for the user account.
+The flag is in a file which you get from connecting to the FTP server via a PASV connection.
+If you are inside the VM, you can use ftp -p.

 ## Files
 [words.txt](/assets/files/words.txt)